 The roof stability, described by [7] is another metric which can be used as output for the devised FUZZY model.
+For illustration, this concept of stability in ground response curves is presented in the Fig. 14.

-In this approach, the curves represent the loadconvergence dependence of the whole support- roof system.
+In this approach, the curves represent the load-convergence dependence of the whole support-roof system.
 Different curves represent the system's behavior in different operating stages of the face.